• Skip to primary navigation

 A study in The American Journal on Addictions found scores indicating lifetime adverse consequences of using alcohol.
 This included 20.1 percent of male and 18 percent of female officers.
 Also, 7.8 percent of the study sample met the criteria for probable lifetime alcohol abuse or dependence.
 Interestingly, female officers drank as much as their male counterparts and substantially higher than women in the general population.
 The study authors mentioned the culturally accepted after-work, social drinking rituals among male police officers.
 Researchers suggested that female officers may feel the need to drink more to compete with their counterparts.

-Steps to Seeking Care for Law Enforcement and Mental Health
+What Steps can Police Officers Take to Seek Care for Mental Health Issues?

 It’s important to note that substance abuse, depression, PTSD and other mental health problems won’t go away on their own.
 This isn’t something that can be willed away or ignored.
 Without proper treatment, the problems will continue to worsen, resulting in ever-escalating negative consequences.
 However, not just any treatment program will suffice.

-Why it’s Important to Seek Care Among a Group that Understands Your Culture
+Why is it Important to Seek Care Among a Group that Understands Your Culture?

 The culture of law enforcement is unlike the civilian experience.
 Treatment for police officers’ mental health problems is best when provided by professionals with expertise in treating law enforcement.
 This should take place at a drug and alcohol addiction rehab center.